 - A. ESE classrooms and related spaces shall be disbursed throughout the campus in compliance with the School District inclusion philosophy and can be used as general classrooms for flexibility purposes. - B. Laboratory This area shall be designed as a F.A.C.B.C. model apartment for teaching life skills.
 It includes kitchen, laundry, and bathroom facilities.
 The apartment shall be located on the first floor, adjacent to at least two (2) Self Contained classrooms. - C. Storage shall be folded into the Resource Rooms to create a larger instructional space. - D. ESE restroom/changing room with shower, 3' x 5', wheelchair, roll-in capability, toilet, cot and sink in compliance with F.A.C.B.C. shall be provided.
-Restroom shall be a separate sterile space with private corridor entrance opening to the hallway. - E. Combine Material Storages to create ESE Department Storage. - F. Supplementary Instruction spaces are to be used for Speech, Hearing and Vision Testing and for Crisis Intervention office. - G. ESE classrooms should be located on the ground floor whenever possible.
+Restroom shall be a separate sterile space with private corridor entrance opening to the hallway and located near an elevator and in the instructional wing. - E. Combine Material Storages to create ESE Department Storage. - F. Supplementary Instruction spaces are to be used for Speech, Hearing and Vision Testing and for Crisis Intervention office. - G. ESE classrooms should be located on the ground floor whenever possible.